lutzhamel/popsom/joss/paper.md

 >
 ```
 The map model maintains information about the centroids which we can access.
 Here
-we access that inforation in order to print out the coordinates of the centroids on the map
+we access that information in order to print out the coordinates of the centroids on the map
 together with their assigned labels.
-We can easily vverify this information using
+We can easily verify this information using
 the starburst plots the package provides,
 ```
 > ## display a starburst plot of the map model